WHITNEY FOUNDATION LONGITUDINAL STUDY

 CONTINUE PROVIDING THE SCHOOL READINESS PROGRAM.

 HCM will continue providing the School Readiness Program to support long-term academic achievements of minority 3-year-old students.

 IMPROVE CLASSROOM LANGUAGE IMMERSION.

 HCM aims to make changes in support of additional language immersion and English learning opportunities for students in the School Readiness Program.

-HCM aims to increase the number of parents served by expanding the number of staff providing evidence-based home-visiting services for parents with 0-5 year olds.
+HCM aims to increase the number of parents served by expanding the number of staff providing evidence-based home-visiting services for parents with 0-5 year old children.

 HCM aims to develop an effective and evidence-based parenting strategies toolkit and model for future implementation with parents of elementary-aged students.